jackdewinter/pymarkdown/docs/rules/rule_md007.md

 ## Reasoning

+### Readability/Consistency

-The primary reason for this rule is consistency.
-While existing specifications for Markdown specify that multiple spaces are allowed, using those extra spaces will confused the reader.
+While existing specifications for Markdown specify that multiple spaces are allowed, using those extra spaces will confuse readers.
 Instead, it is recommended that all unordered list markers start at the first column where they are allowed, without any extra indentation.

 In addition, there are
 [various Markdown parsers](https://babelmark.github.io/?text=%2B+sublist%0A++%2B+sublist%0A)
 that do not acknowledge a sublist without a non-standard amount of indentation before the sublist.
-This rule provides configuration for those situations.
+This rule supplies configuration for those situations to allow consistent rendering between parsers.

 ## Examples